- City Departments

-The Cocoa Police Department is partnering with United States Specialty Sports Association (USSSA) to bring you the 2021 Space Coast Police K9 Competition.
-This year the event will be held at Space Coast Stadium on Sunday, October 17th beginning at 4 PM.
-Don't miss your chance to meet America's Top Dog winner, K9 Bear and Officer Dan Rhoades, along with all their friends from around the country.
-The international team from the Royal Danish Air Force, Denmark will also be returning to compete.
-Mark your calendars and plan to join us in October!
-Interested sponsors and/or vendors should contact Yvonne Martinez, 321-243-7812 email@example.com..
+The Cocoa Police Department is partnering with United States Specialty Sports Association (USSSA) to bring you the 2022 Space Coast Police K9 Competition.
+This year the event will be held at Space Coast Stadium on Saturday, November 19, 2022.
+Gates open at 4 PM.
+Competition begins at 5 PM.
+Mark your calendars and plan to join us in November!
+Interested sponsors and/or vendors should contact Yvonne Martinez, 321-243-7812 email@example.com.

 During the summer months, reports of vehicle burglaries tend to increase.
 A majority of reported vehicle burglaries are the result of vehicles left unlocked and valuables left inside.
 Please remember to: